Kai Kennedy

-Kai Alexander Kennedy (born 28 March 2002) is a Scottish professional footballer who plays as a winger for club Queen of the South.
+Kai Alexander Kennedy (born 28 March 2002) is a Scottish professional footballer who plays as a winger for A-League Men club Macarthur FC.

 Club career

 Kennedy came through the youth system at Rangers.
 On 15 June 2018, Kennedy signed a three-year contract with the club.
 Kennedy debuted for the first-team at Rangers on 17 January 2020 in a Scottish Cup match against Stranraer at Ibrox Stadium.

 In late September 2020, it was reported by the Daily Record that Kennedy was being chased by multiple clubs including Sheffield United, Manchester City, Roma and Bayern Munich due to a contract dispute with Rangers.
 In October 2020 he was loaned to Inverness Caledonian Thistle in the Scottish Championship.

 On 5 January 2021, Kennedy's loan at Inverness Caledonian Thistle was cut-short due to homesickness after Scotland was placed into another full lockdown, leaving him with the inability to travel between Inverness and his family in Glasgow.

 On 8 January 2021, Kennedy signed a new contract with Rangers until the summer of 2023.
 On the same day he signed a loan deal with Raith Rovers until the end of the season.
 On 22 July 2021, Kennedy returned to Fife with Dunfermline Athletic, signing a season-long loan deal.
 Kennedy was recalled by his parent club during the January transfer window.
 On 14 January 2022, Kennedy joined Scottish Championship side Hamilton Academical on loan for the remainder of the 2021–22 season.
 On 14 July 2022, Kennedy was loaned to Falkirk for the 2022–23 season and was then released by Rangers at the end of that season.

 During August 2023, Kennedy joined York City.

 On 24 June 2024, Kennedy signed a one-year contract with Queen of the South.
+On 23 July 2026, Queen of the South confirmed Kennedy had left the club by mutual consent following “an ongoing issue internally”.